dullroar/ten-steps-to-linux-survival/README.md

 -   **Execute** - for files, for directories this means "navigate" or "list contents".

-The combination of "who has what?" is usually shown in detailed directory listings by a set of ten characters, with the first one determining whether an entry is a directory or a file:

-    # ls -l /etc
-    total 844
-    drwxr-xr-x 3 root root    4096 Feb 25  2015 acpi
-    -rw-r--r-- 1 root root    2981 Apr 23  2014 adduser.conf
-    -rw-r--r-- 1 root root      45 Jul  9 08:46 adjtime
-    -rw-r--r-- 2 root root     621 May 22  2014 aliases
-    -rw-r--r-- 1 root root   12288 May 22  2014 aliases.db
-    drwxr-xr-x 2 root root   20480 Feb 25  2015 alternatives
-    -rw-r--r-- 1 root root    4185 Dec 28  2011 analog.cfg
-    drwxr-xr-x 7 root root    4096 Feb 25  2015 apache2
-    drwxr-xr-x 6 root root    4096 Feb 25  2015 apt
-    -rw-r----- 1 root daemon   144 Jun  9  2012 at.deny
-    -rw-r--r-- 1 root root    1895 Dec 29  2012 bash.bashrc
-    -rw-r--r-- 1 root root      45 Jun 17  2012 bash_completion
-    drwxr-xr-x 2 root root    4096 Feb 25  2015 bash_completion.d
-    ...and so on...

-In the above, for example, we can see that the user `root` owns the file `at.deny` while the `daemon` group is the primary group for it. `root` can both read and write the file (`rw-`) while any user in the `daemon` group can only reade it (`r--`).
-No other id will have any access to the file at all (`---`).

-Similarly we see that `acpi` is a directory (`d`) that can be read, written (new files created) and listed by `root` (`rwx`), and read and listed by the group `root` and all other ids (`r-xr-x`).

-If we look in `/etc/init.d` where many services store their startup scripts we see:

-    # ls -l /etc/init.d
-    total 332
-    -rwxr-xr-x 1 root root  2227 Apr 15  2013 acpid
-    -rwxr-xr-x 1 root root  7820 Jan 31  2014 apache2
-    -rwxr-xr-x 1 root root  1071 Jun 25  2011 atd
-    -rwxr-xr-x 1 root root  1276 Oct 15  2012 bootlogs
-    -rwxr-xr-x 1 root root  1281 Jul 14  2013 bootmisc.sh
-    -rwxr-xr-x 1 root root  3816 Jul 14  2013 checkfs.sh
-    -rwxr-xr-x 1 root root  1099 Jul 14  2013 checkroot-bootclean.sh
-    -rwxr-xr-x 1 root root  9673 Jul 14  2013 checkroot.sh
-    -rwxr-xr-x 1 root root  1379 Dec  8  2011 console-setup
-    -rwxr-xr-x 1 root root  3033 Jul  3  2012 cron
-    -rwxr-xr-x 1 root root  2813 Feb  5  2015 dbus
-    -rwxr-xr-x 1 root root  6435 Jan  2  2013 exim4
-    ...and so on...
+The combination of "who has what?" is usually shown in detailed directory listings by a set of ten characters, with the first one determining whether an entry is a directory (`d`) or a file (`-`):

+    %ls -l /etc
+    total 1876
+    drwxr-xr-x   2 root  wheel        512 Jan 15  2009 X11
+    -rw-r--r--   1 root  wheel          0 Sep  3  2013 aliases
+    -rw-r--r--   1 root  wheel      16384 Sep  3  2013 aliases.db
+    -rw-r--r--   1 root  wheel        210 May  6  2009 amd.map
+    -r--r--r--   1 root  wheel        233 Feb 15  2007 amd.map.snap
+    -rw-r--r--   1 root  wheel       1234 May  6  2009 apmd.conf
+    -rw-r--r--   1 root  wheel        231 May  6  2009 auth.conf
+    drwxr-xr-x   2 root  wheel        512 May  6  2009 bluetooth
+    -rw-r--r--   1 root  wheel        737 Mar 19  2015 crontab
+    -rw-r--r--   1 root  wheel        108 May  6  2009 csh.cshrc
+    -rw-r--r--   1 root  wheel        617 Apr 15  2009 csh.login
+    -rw-r--r--   1 root  wheel        110 May  6  2009 csh.logout
+    -rw-r--r--   1 root  wheel        565 May  6  2009 ddb.conf
+    drwxr-xr-x   2 root  wheel        512 May  6  2009 defaults
+    -rw-r--r--   1 root  wheel       9779 May  6  2009 devd.conf
+    -rw-r--r--   1 root  wheel       2071 May  6  2009 devfs.conf
+    -rw-r--r--   1 root  wheel        267 May  6  2009 dhclient.conf
+    -rw-r--r--   1 root  wheel       5704 May  6  2009 disktab
+    -rw-rw-r--   1 root  operator       0 Nov  3  2005 dumpdates
+    drwxr-xr-x   6 root  staff        512 Nov 12  2014 fail2ban
+    -rw-r--r--   1 root  wheel        142 May  6  2009 fbtab
+    -rw-r--r--   1 root  wheel       2552 May  6  2009 freebsd-update.conf

+In the above, for example, we can see that the user `root` owns the file `aliases` while the `wheel` group is the primary group for it. `root` can both read and write the file (`rw-`) while any user in the `wheel` group can only read it (`r--`).
+Any other id will also have read access (`r--`).

+Similarly we see that `defaults` is a directory (`d`) that can be read, written (new files created) and listed by `root` (`rwx`), and read and listed by the group `wheel` and all other ids (`r-xr-x`).

+Back on Linux, if we look in `/etc/init.d` where many services store their startup scripts we see:

+    ~ $ ls -l /etc/init.d
+    total 276
+    -rwxr-xr-x 1 root root 2243 Apr  3  2014 acpid
+    -rwxr-xr-x 1 root root 2014 Feb 19  2014 anacron
+    -rwxr-xr-x 1 root root 4596 Apr 24  2015 apparmor
+    -rwxr-xr-x 1 root root 2401 Dec 30  2013 avahi-daemon
+    -rwxr-xr-x 1 root root 1322 Mar 30  2014 binfmt-support
+    -rwxr-xr-x 1 root root 4474 Sep  4  2014 bluetooth
+    -rwxr-xr-x 1 root root 2125 Mar 13  2014 brltty
+    -rwxr-xr-x 1 root root 4651 Apr  9  2014 casper
+    -rwxr-xr-x 1 root root  425 Jun 26 09:11 cinnamon
+    -rwxr-xr-x 1 root root 1919 Jan 18  2011 console-setup
+    -rwxr-xr-x 1 root root 2489 May  6  2012 cpufrequtils
+    lrwxrwxrwx 1 root root   21 Sep  7 04:00 cron -> /lib/init/upstart-job
+    -rwxr-xr-x 1 root root  938 Nov  1  2013 cryptdisks
+    -rwxr-xr-x 1 root root  896 Nov  1  2013 cryptdisks-early
+    -rwxr-xr-x 1 root root 3184 Apr  3  2014 cups
+    -rwxr-xr-x 1 root root 1961 Apr  7  2014 cups-browsed
+    -rwxr-xr-x 1 root root 2813 Nov 25  2014 dbus
+    -rwxr-xr-x 1 root root 1217 Mar  7  2013 dns-clean
+    lrwxrwxrwx 1 root root   21 Sep  7 04:00 friendly-recovery -> /lib/init/upstart-
+    job
+    -rwxr-xr-x 1 root root 1105 May 13  2015 grub-common
+    -rwxr-xr-x 1 root root 1329 Mar 12  2014 halt

 In this case all the scripts are readable, writable and executable (`rwx`) by the `root` user, and readable and executable by the `root` group and all other users (`r-xr-x`).
+Later on I will explain linked files (those that start with an `l` instead of a `-` in the detailed listing above).

 To *change* the *owning* user of a file or directory (assuming you have permissions to do so), use the [`chown`](http://linux.die.net/man/1/chown) command:

     # ls -l
     total 4
     -rwxr--r-- 1 root root 17 Oct 20 10:07 foo
     # chown git foo
     # ls -l
     total 4
     -rwxr--r-- 1 git root 17 Oct 20 10:07 foo